History of the Philadelphia Eagles: Kotite and Rhodes (1991–1998)

 Lurie's choice to replace Kotite was San Francisco 49ers Defensive Coordinator Ray Rhodes, who successfully lobbied 49ers star Ricky Watters to join the team as a free agent.
 In 1995, Rhodes's first season, the Eagles got off to a slow start by losing 3 out their first 4 games, but they subsequently rebounded and finished the season with a 10–6 record and a playoff spot.
-In the Wild Card Round, the Eagles played at home and overwhelmed the Detroit Lions 58–37, with 31 of Philadelphia's points coming in the second quarter alone.
-Before the game, Lions tackle Lomas Brown had infamously guaranteed that Detroit would win the game, “it was only a question of by how much.”
-In the Divisional Round against the Cowboys the next week, starting QB Rodney Peete was injured early on and replaced by Randall Cunningham in what would turn out to be his last game as an Eagle.
-Cunningham would score the team’s only touchdown of the game - and the last Eagles post season touchdown for six years - on a garbage-time run.
+In the wild-card round, the Eagles played at home and overwhelmed the Detroit Lions 58–37, with 31 of Philadelphia's points coming in the second quarter alone.
+Before the game, Lions tackle Lomas Brown had infamously guaranteed that Detroit would win the game, "it was only a question of by how much."
+In the divisional round against the Cowboys the next week, starting QB Rodney Peete was injured early on and replaced by Randall Cunningham in what would turn out to be his last game as an Eagle.
+Cunningham would score the team's only touchdown of the game—and the last Eagles post season touchdown for six years—on a garbage-time run.
 Unhappy with his role as a backup, he would retire after the season amidst rumors of an attempted trade to the Arizona Cardinals.

 In 1996, the Eagles donned new uniforms featuring a darker shade of green.
 They got off to a good start, winning three of their first four games.
 However, a week-5 Monday night game at Veterans Stadium against the hated Cowboys would witness a season-ending knee injury to Peete and the loss of the team's momentum, and the transition to an offense led by Ty Detmer and Watters.
 While Detmer played well and Watters rushed for 1,411 yards, the season followed an all-too-familiar pattern: 10–6 record, and early elimination (a 14–0 shutout by the 49ers) in the playoffs.
 The continued early playoff exits led to fans and local media blaming the high priced free agent signings (Irving Fryar, Watters, Troy Vincent, and Guy McIntyre) for not stepping up in big games, most notably the postseason.
 Rhodes gradually deteriorated under the stress of the job, and players were beginning to grow tired of his brash demeanor and often autocratic coaching style.
 After an up-and-down 6–9–1 campaign in 1997, the bottom fell out in 1998.
-The Eagles suffered an abysmal & catastrophic 3–13 record—the worst in franchise history, as each of Philadelphia's three quarterbacks won one game.
+The Eagles suffered a catastrophic 3–13 record—the worst in franchise history, as each of Philadelphia's three quarterbacks won one game.
 They were ranked dead last in numerous offensive statistics.
 Home game attendance was declining, a quarterback controversy was deteriorating an already rudderless locker room, and the players had all but tuned out the embattled coaching staff.
 Left with little choice after a disastrous season, fan revolt and sagging team morale, Lurie fired Rhodes.